oauthstuff/draft-oauth-par/main.md

 ## Request URI Guessing
 An attacker could attempt to guess and replay a valid request URI value and try to impersonate the respective client.
-The AS MUST consider the considerations given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause d on request URI entropy.
+The authorization server MUST consider the considerations given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause (d) on request URI entropy.

 ## Open Redirection
 An attacker could try register a redirect URI pointing to a site under his control in order to obtain authorization codes or lauch other attacks towards the user.
-The AS MUST only accept new redirect URIs in the PAR request from confidential clients after sucessful authentication and authorization.
+The authorization server MUST only accept new redirect URIs in the PAR request from confidential clients after successful authentication and authorization.

 ## Request Object Replay
 An attacker could replay a request URI captured from a legitimate authorization request.
-In order to cope with such attacks, the AS SHOULD make the request URIs one-time use.
+In order to cope with such attacks, the authorization server SHOULD make the request URIs one-time use.

 ## Client Policy Change
 The client policy might change between the lodging of the request object and the authorization request using a particular request object.
-It is therefore recommended that the AS check the request parameter against the client policy when processing the authorization request.
+It is therefore recommended that the authorization server check the request parameter against the client policy when processing the authorization request.

 # Acknowledgements {#Acknowledgements}